MaiAbuthraa/rails-7-horizontal-sharding-multi-tenant/README.md

 # rails-7-horizontal-sharding-multi-tenant
+- this is just experiment
-Use rails 7,  horizontal sharding, multi-tenant (schema level)
+- Use rails 7,  horizontal sharding, multi-tenant (schema level)